dijonsauce/CIMilestoneProject01/README.md

 [View the live project here.](https://codeinstitute.net)

-Welcome to McCluckin', America's fastest and finest dining experience!
+Welcome to McCLUCKIN', America's fastest and finest dining experience!
 <!---Yummy yummy there's cock in my tummy!--->

 This is the main marketing website for McCLUCKIN'.